 In group counselling, women can meet with other women who have shared experiences.
 This reduces isolation, creates a support network and helps women to find their ‘voice’ and learn healthier ways to relate to themselves and others.

 The Maya Centre is a safe space run by women for women who will experience a therapeutic journey leading to empowerment, emotional and psychological awareness and healing.

-Our service includes both individual & group counselling to enable our clients achieve two things:
+Our service includes both individual and group counselling to enable our clients to achieve two things: